Client Narratives

 from wish list to functional layout

-"When my wife and I moved up from Florida to build a new home in North Carolina, we knew what we didn’t want… anything like what we had grown up living in.
+Salay house"When my wife and I moved up from Florida to build a new home in North Carolina, we knew what we didn’t want… anything like what we had grown up living in.
 We wanted a quality built, energy efficient home that was sunny and pleasant throughout the year.
 After an arduous search of non-conventional building materials and styles, AAC block and a passive solar design surfaced as the logical choice.
 Fortunately, we discovered Jim and Kathleen through Fine Homebuilding magazine, and it was a blessing that they operated out of the same area where we had just found our ideal building site with generous southern exposure.

 Although we had a vision of what we wanted, when it was time to integrate our wish list into a functional layout, Jim and Kathleen’s design talent shined.
 They listened attentively and were able to package everything into a spacious, practical arrangement that had the exact style and proportions we were hoping for.
 Their sound advice during the design and building process was comforting for first time homebuilders, like ourselves, helping us to avoid some of the common pitfalls and keeping the budget in perspective.